 Fischer spat something in Capricornian under his breath.
 Probably something unkind.

 “My apologies that I didn’t bring you back to Aries sooner, Olivier,” Trystan said.
-“I wanted to wait for a response from the king and queen first which was an egregious mistake.
+“I wanted to wait for a response from the king and queen first which was an egregious mistake on my part.
 However, the good news is that additional royal guards including Alexander have come to assist me alongside the medical Conductors.”